 The Australian Chamber is Australia’s largest network of employers, speaking for over 300,000 businesses employing millions of Australians in every sector of the economy.

-The largest and most representative network for Australian businesses, the Australian Chamber of Commerce and Industry, has welcomed the reduction in trend unemployment, with the...
+Australia’s largest network of businesses, the Australian Chamber of Commerce and Industry, has welcomed the Federal Government’s plan to increase funding for the Export Market...